The Lambs: Notable Lambs

-Current honorary members include Matthew Broderick and Jim Dale.
+Current honorary members include Matthew Broderick, Stephen Schwartz and Jim Dale.
 The Lambs' website contains a listing of its past and current members.

 Shepherd

 The president of The Lambs is called "The Shepherd".
 Originally, the term was one year, later extended to two years.
-Today the term is three years.
+As of 2014 the term is three years.
 The Club owns portraits and busts of every shepherd, painted by artists such as Howard Chandler Christy, James Montgomery Flagg, Everett Raymond Kinstler, and Michael Shane Neal.